 When you experience liver damage, it can reduce the functionality of this vital organ and it can also lead to pressure in the brain, and abnormal bleeding or swelling.

 Symptoms of liver damage can include yellowing of your skin or the whites of your eyes, pain in the upper right portion of your abdomen, swelling of the abdomen, loss of appetite, nausea, vomiting, tiredness, and sweating.

 Liver damage from the combination of alcohol and Tylenol is called acute liver damage, and this condition can occur very quickly.
 For many people, it’s possible to recover from liver damage resulting from mixing alcohol and Tylenol, but for some people, the damage can be pervasive or can lead to death.

-With the combination of alcohol and Tylenol, the biggest risk tends to be to the liver, but this combination can also increase the risk of kidney disease.
+- The biggest risk tends to be to the liver, but this combination can also increase the risk of kidney disease.